NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/about/quoFEM/quoFEMtutorial.rst

             RV Panel

         Then one can modify their distribution types and parameters.
-Further, if you believe the some variables are correlated, use correlation button to specify the values.
+Further, if you believe the some variables are correlated, use the correlation button to specify the values.

         .. figure:: figures/step2_RV_corr.PNG